Bowbylone/UpgradedAutoClicker/README.md

 # Auto Achievements

--Routes
+-Routes :
 Seek which route has achievements to do and move the player to it.

--Dungeons
+-Dungeons :
-Sek which dungeon has achievements to do, move the player to it and toggle Auto Dungeon ON
+Seek which dungeon has achievements to do, move the player to it and toggle Auto Dungeon ON